COVID-19 Restaurant Resourcesby

 With people opting for more time at-home to help slow the spread, dining out was the first luxury people axed from their schedules – whether by their own choice or through government mandated shut downs of dining rooms.

 Restaurants owners have had to find ways to help slow the spread while taking care of their teams and their businesses.
-But what does that look like across North America?
+But what does social distancing in restaurants look like across North America?

 Let’s look at where the industry sits as restaurateurs have to shift daily to cope with something they have never seen before, and what business owners are doing to best handle it.